als244/ml_dataflow/README.md

 ##### [Try It Out Yourself](#training-performance-demo) or [See Full Benchmarking Results](#benchmarked-results)

 #### All training is done using a single GPU as computational workhorse.
 Training is conducted in full bfloat16 with AdamW optimizer.
-Total memory footprint for parameters + parameter gradients + opt state => 8 * model size bytes.
+Total aggregate memory footprint for parameters + parameter gradients + opt state => 8 * model size bytes.

 ###### Training at Home (RTX 5090): 15B Model with 16k Sequence Length